react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 :::note

 You might get warnings related to peer dependencies after installation.
 They are usually caused by incorrect version ranges specified in some packages.
-You can safely ignore most warnings as long as your app builds.
+You can safely ignore these warnings as long as your app builds and works as expected.

 :::